Pong2021/soil-resistance/README.md

 Code named 'Community resistance'：how the resistance index of community structure is calculated

+Code named 'Function resistance'：how the resistance index of soil multifuntion is calculated

 Code named 'Network windows': how to generate networks by moving-window approach across 20 and 30 samples

 Code named 'Linking soil network ro ecological resistance': how the relationships between network complexity, negative associations and the resistance of diversity, community, and function